yurm04/CISC2350/notes/lecture9/1-DataTypes.md

 ```

 ## Floats
-A number with precision or with a decimal point: 3.14.
-They can be represented in scientific notation as well.
-As always, floating-point numbers have limited precision.
-These too can be positive or negative in value.
+A number with precision or with a decimal point: `3.14`.
+Floating-point numbers have limited precision.
+These can be positive or negative in value.

 ```php
 $price = 10.77; // cheese pizza and a large soda from Panucci's pizza, same as my pin number